Watch: Open Courts & Racial Justice

 Halima Kazem-Stojanovic, an investigative reporter and Justice Studies professor at San Jose State University and the coordinator of the Human Rights Journalism program at SJSU’s Human Rights Institute, hosted a virtual panel on the right to record police in public.

-Videos on Free Speech Principles
+Video: Frequently Asked Questions on Basic Free Speech Principles

 Tulane Law Professor Amy Gadja On Privacy Rights

 Amy Gadja is a professor of law at Tulane Law School in New Orleans.
-Gadja, a former TV news reporter […]
+Gadja, a former TV news reporter and anchor, is recognized for her expertise in media law, […]

 Hate Speech on Social Media: Is There a Way to a More Civil Discussion?

-First Amendment Watch and ConSource, a leading site that encourages discussion of the U.S. Constitution, hosted a panel discussion entitled, […]
+First Amendment Watch and ConSource, a leading site that encourages discussion of the U.S. Constitution, hosted a panel discussion entitled, “Hate Speech on Social Media: Is There a Way to […]

 New York Fair Trial Free Press Conference

-Every year, the New York State Bar Association (NYSBA) convenes a panel of journalists, judges, and lawyers to discuss a […]
+Every year, the New York State Bar Association (NYSBA) convenes a panel of journalists, judges, and lawyers to discuss a hypothetical case involving free speech, the freedom of the press, […]